 GDPR has dramatically shifted the way we should be thinking about data management.
-Specifically, the Right to Be Forgotten poses an interesting challenge for your data archives and backups.
+Specifically, the GDPR Right to Be Forgotten poses an interesting challenge for your GDPR backups and data archives.

 In “Data Management vs GDPR and Data Privacy – How to Solve the Right to Be Forgotten Problem” George and Victoria discuss the new problems caused by GDPR for your data management.

 George: Hello and welcome.
 I’m George Crump, Lead Analyst for Storage Switzerland.
 Thank you for joining us today.
 Today, we’re gonna be talking about data management and GDPR and data privacy.
 And specifically, we’re going to focus in on how to solve the Right to be Forgotten problem, which is something that comes up a lot in these conversations.
 Specifically, there’s components of these regulations that allow users to request that they be removed, and that creates a particular problem when we talk about backups and archives and things like that.
 Joining me on the webinar is Vicki Grey.
 Vicki is with Aparavi.
 Vicki, thanks for joining us today.